amida-tech/blue-button-xml/README.md

 This library provides the following functionality
 * Parse XML documents and find XML elements using [XPath](http://www.w3.org/TR/xpath) via [libxmljs](https://github.com/polotek/libxmljs) (node.js) or [DomParser](http://www.w3schools.com/dom/dom_parser.asp) (browsers).
-* A [XPath](http://www.w3.org/TR/xpath) based formalism to simplify XML to JSON transforms.
+* Use [XPath](http://www.w3.org/TR/xpath) based formalism to simplify XML to JSON transforms.

 blue-button-xml is primarily designed to support [blue-button](https://github.com/amida-tech/blue-button) parsers to convert CCDA or C32 based XML health data into JSON according to the model in [blue-button-model](https://github.com/amida-tech/blue-button-model).
-Full XML to JSON transformations such as [xml2s](https://github.com/Leonidas-from-XIV/node-xml2js) are not appropriate for such conversions since not all data in the XML files are clinically significant or useful and often normalization of data is necessary.  blue-button-xml formalism reduces selection and normalization of XML elements
+Full XML to JSON transformations such as [xml2s](https://github.com/Leonidas-from-XIV/node-xml2js) are not appropriate for such conversions since not all data in the XML files are clinically significant or useful and often normalization is necessary.  blue-button-xml formalism simplifies selection and normalization of XML elements into a JSON model.

 This library is primarily implemented for [node.js](http://nodejs.org) and is available via [npm](https://www.npmjs.org/doc/cli/npm.html).
 A browser version is also available via [bower](http://bower.io/).
 The browser version is created using [browserify](http://browserify.org) and can be used in the same way that you would use it in [node.js](http://nodejs.org).